amirmasp/FiniteAutomata/README.md

 `L(atmv2) = B = {w| w contains an even number of 1s}`

+# An Impression
-##### Note1: Machines can handle more than one task simultaneously!
+- Machines can handle more than one task simultaneously!
-Above models Change state q to state r while Read an character from input.
+- Above models Change state q to state r while Read an character from input.

 # DFAs VS NFAs